Can dogs eat pickles?

 But if you’re someone from say – a southeast Asian country or just a curious person who’s tried and tested different cuisines; you may be wondering something along the following lines:

 Okay.
 So, dogs cannot eat cucumber pickles.
 But the world contains a hundred different types of pickles!
 What about the rest of them?

-It’s like I said in the beginning of this article.
+It’s like I said at the beginning of this article.
 Don’t worry.
-We’ve got you info-covered for all directions.
+We’ve got you info-covered in all directions.

 The key takeaway from all this?